“Steve, how many calories should I eat every day? I have goals!”

 We people are notoriously bad at estimating our Activity Level.

-Study after study demonstrates that people evaluate their movement and exercise greater than what it actually is.
+Regarding calories and exercise, study after study demonstrates that people evaluate their movement and exercise greater than what it actually is.

 However, when researchers look at stuff like heart rate, VO2 max, and calories burned, they determine that we actually only exercised “moderately.”